nulldotblack/wireguard-nt/README.md

 //Load the wireguard dll file so that we can call the underlying C functions
 //Unsafe because we are loading an arbitrary dll file let wireguard = unsafe { wireguard_nt::load_from_path("path/to/wireguard.dll") }.expect("Failed to load wireguard dll");
-//Try to open an adapter from the given pool with the name "Demo" let adapter = match wireguard_nt::Adapter::open(&wireguard, "Demo") {
+//Try to open an adapter with the name "Demo" let adapter = match wireguard_nt::Adapter::open(Arc::clone(wireguard), "Demo") {
     Ok(a) => a,
     Err(_) =>
-        //If loading failed (most likely it didn't exist), create a new one wireguard_nt::Adapter::create(&wireguard, "WireGuard", "Demo", None).expect("Failed to create wireguard adapter!"), };
+        //If loading failed (most likely it didn't exist), create a new one wireguard_nt::Adapter::create(wireguard, "WireGuard", "Demo", None).expect("Failed to create wireguard adapter!"), };

 let interface = wireguard_nt::SetInterface {
+    //Let the OS pick a port for us
     listen_port: None,
+    //Generated from the private key if not specified
     public_key: None,
-    //Fill in private key so we can talk with peers
+    //Fill in private keys in real code
     private_key: None,
     //Add a peer
     peers: vec![wireguard_nt::SetPeer {
+        //Provide a public key so that we can communicate with them
         public_key: None,
         //Disable additional AES encryption
         preshared_key: None,
         //Send a keepalive packet every 21 seconds
         keep_alive: Some(21),
-        //Route all traffic through the interface
+        //Route all traffic through the WireGuard interface
         allowed_ips: vec!["0.0.0.0/0".parse().unwrap()],
         //The peer's ip address
         endpoint: "1.2.3.4".parse().unwrap(),